epfl-ada/ada-2024-project-5pack/data_story/index.md

 We have measured the efficiency of strategies in terms of completion time and in terms of path length.

 We will now measure them considering the length of the path.
-This metric has the advantage that we are allowed to **explode** the games to multiply our datapoints and improve the statistical significance of our results.
+This metric has the advantage that we are allowed to **explode** the game paths which allows us to increase the number of datapoints.
-To explain what we mean by exploding the paths, let's consider the following game:
+To explain what we mean by exploding the game paths, let's consider the following game from `Global warming` to `Sun`:
-No, actually let's consider this other game:

 ```
 Global warming > Greenhouse effect > Planet > Sun